kasiakalisz/Azure_Cloud_Challenge_Beginner/README.md

 ## Welcome to Wiki domuenting  CozyCrewCloud challenge.

-- This challenge is at beginner level and its siutabale for people wanting to learn about cloud.
+- This challenge is at beginner level and it is designed for people wanting to learn about cloud.

+- You do not need any prior IT experiece/knowldege to complete this challenge.

 - The cloud provider used for this challenge is Azure.